Max Kepler Player Props: Twins vs. Mariners

 Mariners Pitching Rankings

-- The pitching staff for the Mariners has a collective 9.1 K/9, the ninth-best in the league.
+- The pitching staff for the Mariners has a collective 9.1 K/9, the 10th-best in MLB.

-- The Mariners' 3.85 team ERA ranks sixth among all MLB pitching staffs.
+- The Mariners have the sixth-ranked team ERA across all league pitching staffs (3.84).

-- The Mariners surrender the eighth-fewest home runs in baseball (103 total, 1.1 per game).
+- Mariners pitchers combine to surrender 109 home runs (1.1 per game), the 10th-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.